afiqizaan/chatbot_assessment/README.md

 ---

+## 🚀 **Deployment Options**

+### **Render.com**
+- Free tier available
+- Automatic deployments from GitHub
+- May have memory limitations on free tier

+### **Railway.app**
+- $5/month credit (very generous)
+- No sleep issues, better performance
+- Recommended for reliable demos

+### **Replit**
+- Free tier available
+- Instant deployment and sharing
+- Built-in IDE for easy collaboration

+### **Fly.io**
+- Free tier: 3 shared-cpu VMs
+- Good performance, global deployment
+- More complex setup but very reliable

+---

 ## 📝 **Notes**
-- For public demo, deploy to Render, Hugging Face Spaces, or Replit (see docs for details).
+- For public demo, deploy to Render, Railway, Replit, or Fly.io
-- For best results, ensure your OpenAI API key has quota.
+- For best results, ensure your Gemini API key has quota
-- All code is modular and ready for extension or production deployment.
+- All code is modular and ready for extension or production deployment
+- Uses Google Gemini 2.0 Flash for chat and embedding-001 for embeddings